-aimed at protecting such children.
-What happens in practice is that children are being 'categorized' as being of 'unknown nationality', and therefore unable to avail themselves of the respective safeguards either in the cases of 'absence of proof of acquisition of a foreign nationality, but also [in the absence] of sufficient proof of statelessness'.404

-The fact of 'categorizing' a child as being of 'undetermined' nationality, while trying to establish if the child does or not effectively acquire the nationality of their parents, does not automatically constitute a violation of the 1961 Convention.
-The UNHCR authoritative Guidelines, however, establish that such determination should be done 'as soon as possible', never exceeding a period of five years.
-In addition, for the states who provide for automatic grant of nationality to 'otherwise stateless children', the children categorized as being of 'undetermined' nationality are to be treated as citizens of the state while pending clarification on their status.405 Nevertheless, this does not happen in practice.
-In fact even if the competent authorities determine a child born in its territory of being of 'undetermined' nationality, with the aim for this children to be able to prove the parentage link at a later point, and even if this situation is theoretically resolved and the nationality of the individual can be re-established or proved, two problems may arise.
-On the one hand, the person will then not be considered as a de jure stateless person but there is 'a severe risk of producing a shift from a de jure to a de facto lack of protection without achieving any real improvement in the status or treatment of the person concerned'.406 On the other hand there is an issue concerning the 'genuine link'.
+The fact that in 2015, 20,000 of the persons applying for asylum in the EU were registered as stateless, while 22,000 were registered as being of 'unknown nationality', 403 shows the severity of the problem.
+Many CSOs have voiced concerns for those affected by this phenomenon.
+The ENS, as well as the ISI, raised their concerns for this issue in their respective reports.
+The ENS in particular stated that, 'the phenomenon of registering children as "nationality unknown" has achieved worrying proportions, both in terms of scale and duration, with many thousands of children left in limbo like this and their status still not clarified even by the time they reach adulthood', referring to the examples of Germany.
+Sweden and the Netherlands.
+404 Waas also referred to the latter, highlighting the already mentioned high standard of proof when the claimants are trying to provide evidence that the child would be 'otherwise stateless', having, therefore, the right to the safeguards provided by domestic law aimed at protecting such children.
+What happens in practice is that children are being 'categorised' as being of 'unknown nationality', and therefore unable to avail themselves of the respective safeguards either in the cases of 'absence of proof of acquisition of a foreign nationality, but also [in the absence] of sufficient proof of statelessness'.405 possible', never exceeding a period of five years.
+In addition, for the states that provide for automatic granting of nationality to 'otherwise stateless children', the children categorised as being of 'undetermined' nationality are to be treated as citizens of the state while pending clarification on their status.
+406 Nevertheless, this does not happen in practice.
+In fact, even if the competent authorities determine a child born in its territory as being of 'undetermined' nationality, with the aim for this child to be able to prove the parentage link at a later point, and even if this situation is theoretically resolved and the nationality of the individual can be re-established or proved, two problems may arise.
+On the one hand, the person will then not be considered as a de jure stateless person, but there is 'a severe risk of producing a shift from a de jure to a de facto lack of protection without achieving any real improvement in the status or treatment of the person concerned'.
+407 On the other hand, there is an issue concerning the 'genuine link'.
 If nationality is the effective 'genuine link' between an individual and a state, there is the risk that the person concerned may have in fact acquired a genuine link with the host state and completely lost a link with the 'original' state.
 The fact that a child is born to an undocumented migrant is not sufficient to act as an almost automatic repellent of the available safeguards against stateless.
-In my view, and as demonstrated throughout this dissertation, the focus must remain on a child' need for, and right to international protection.
+In my view, and as demonstrated throughout this dissertation, the focus must remain on a child's need for, and right to, international protection.